statikbe/laravel-filament-flexible-content-blocks/README.md

 - provide a start set of content blocks for most general requirements

 :sparkles: **New features:**
+- Improved styling of the blocks in Filament to improve UX when editing many blocks.
 - Replicate action to copy the model with content blocks and its images.
 - Content block previews!
 You can now show a preview of what the block looks like on the actual page, styled with the correct stylesheet.
 See [the preview block configuration](documentation%2Fconfiguration.md#block-previews).